The Weekly Vista listing of area New Year happenings

 Ongoing

-Granite bricks to memorialize a veteran at the Veterans Wall of Honor in Bella Vista can be purchased at the price of $175/veterans name (price includes intallation).
+Granite bricks to memorialize a veteran at the Veterans Wall of Honor in Bella Vista can be purchased at the price of $175/veterans name (price includes installation).
 The bricks allow up to three inscribed lines.
-This is a meaningful way to remember those who have served and also makes a special gift.
 Order blanks are available at the memorial, located in Bella Vista Lake Park, and more information can be found by going to the website vetwallofhonor.org.
 Tours of the Veterans Wall of Honor are also available with each tour lasting approximately 30 minutes.
 Call Leonard Eisert at 479-855-4421 to schedule a group tour.

 Jan.
 18